Penske struggles with speed, Power outside of Indy 500 field

 Power’s struggles were the worst of a Team Penske group that has lagged behind the competition all week at Indianapolis Motor Speedway.

+“We’re slow,” team president Tim Cindric said.
+“If we knew (why) we wouldn’t be slow.
+We’re working on it.”

-None of the four Penske entries have been that impressive and the struggle to find speed stretched to Simona de Silvestro, who returned to Indy for the first time since 2015 with a female-led race team that is backed by Roger Penske in his push for diversity.
+None of the four Penske entries have been that impressive all week at Indy and the struggle to find speed stretched to Simona de Silvestro.
+She’s back at the Indy 500 for the first time since 2015 with a female-led race team that is backed by Roger Penske in his push for diversity.

 De Silvestro beat the clock by a mere eight seconds for a final qualifying attempt but it was not enough to lock her into the top 30.
 Power and de Silvestro will square off against Charlie Kimball, Sage Karam and rookie R.C.
 Enerson in a last-row shootout Sunday.